 However, if you need a pleasant, nourishing soap containing coconut oil and shea butter, capable of unclogging your pores and dealing with slight bumps, this is the soap for you.

 #11 Aveeno Positively Nourishing Hydrating Body Wash

-This is a wash that will leave you smelling well long after use.
+This is a good body wash for keratosis pilaris that will leave you smelling well long after use.
 Seriously, if you are an outgoing person, you may want this one just for the sake of attracting attention.

 As for the performance, there’s really not much to be said.
 The wash features a lightly-fragranced formula designed for hydratation, so you may need to use another product to exfoliate the skin.
 In short - attractive price, spa-like experience and a scent to die for.